Your Guide to OT Certifications and Specialties

-One of my favorite things about an occupational therapy degree is that it can serve as a on-ramp into a variety of different specialty certifications.
+An occupational therapy degree can serve as a on-ramp into a variety of different specialty certifications.

-I will provide a ball park figure of the amount of training and cost involved in each path.
+I provide a ball park figure of the amount of training and cost involved in each path.
 Please note that the figures are estimates.
 Regarding time, I did not factor in the time needed to prepare for and take the certification exam, as that would vary depending on the individual.

-You can follows links for more comprehensive information about each OT certification.
+You can follow links for more comprehensive information about each OT certification.
 Links are not endorsements of certain programs.